 As you can probably guess from the name, Chateau Grand Corbin Manuel was once part of the original Grand Corbin estate.
 Interestingly, Chateau Grand Corbin Manuel was created in 1855, the same year as the original classification, when the land was separated from the Grand Corbin vineyards.

 The first owner was the Bechade family.
-At the time of the estates creation, it was known as La Grande Metairie, which was a play on words as it can be loosely translated into a large, small holding.
-Eventually, the name changed into Chateau Grand Corbin.
+At the time of the estate’s creation, it was known as La Grande Metairie, which was a play on words as it can be loosely translated into a large, smallholding.
+Eventually, the name changed to Chateau Grand Corbin.

 Like many Right Bank estates, the property was sold and resold.
 In 1965, the estate was purchased by Pierre Manuel, who renamed the estate Chateau Grand Corbin Manuel.
 In 2005, the property once again changed hands when it was sold to the current owner, Stephane de Gaye.

 The de Gaye family continues to manage Chateau Grand Corbin Manuel today.
-The de Gaye family owns two other Bordeaux chateaux, Saint-Barbe, Bordeaux Superieur and La Creation.
+The de Gaye family owns and manages two other Bordeaux vineyards, La Creation in Pomerol and Saint-Barbe, Bordeaux Superieur.

 Chateau Grand Corbin Manuel Vineyards, Terroir, Grapes, Winemaking